Australian Peacekeeping Memorial: Dedication Ceremony

 The Australian Peacekeeping Memorial was dedicated by the Governor-General, His Excellency General Sir Peter Cosgrove AK MC, on 14 September 2017.
 The Governor-General's wife, Lady Lyn Cosgrove represented the families and friends of all Australian peacekeepers.

-The Minister for Veterans’ Affairs, the Hon Dan Tehan MP; and the project's Patron-in-Chief, His Excellency General David Hurley AC, Governor of New South Wales, were guests of honour.
+The Minister for Veterans' Affairs, the Hon Dan Tehan MP; and the project's Patron-in-Chief, His Excellency General David Hurley AC, Governor of New South Wales, were guests of honour.

-14 September is Peacekeeping Day in Australia, reflecting the day on which Australia's, and the United Nation's, first peacekeepers deployed in Indonesia in 1947.
+14 September is Peacekeeping Day in Australia, reflecting the day on which Australia's, and the United Nations', first peacekeepers deployed in Indonesia in 1947.
 Therefore, the ceremony on 14 September 2018 was conducted to both dedicate the new national memorial and to commemorate 70 years of Australia's involvement in peacekeeping missions.

 The ceremony was attended by peacekeeping veterans and their families from around Australia, current peacekeepers both from Australia and other countries, a number of ambassadors to Australia, and members of the general public.

 As part of the dedication ceremony, the local aboriginal tribe, the Ngunnawal, was acknowledged as the first people of the land on which the memorial was built, and representatives of the Ngunnawal conducted a "welcome to country" ceremony.

 Ceremonies on site

 Between 2008 and 2016 ceremonies to mark Peacekeeping Day were held on the site of the future peacekeeping memorial.
 A temporary memorial (colloquially referred to as a "sandbag memorial") was erected on each occasion and a non-denominational service was conducted to remember and honour the service and sacrifice of Australian peacekeepers and their families.
 A catafalque party was provided by Australia's Federation Guard (including an officer of the Australian Federal Police), and a small band provided by the Royal Military College Duntroon, both elements of the Australian Defence Force.
 The ceremonies were well attended by veterans, federal and state politicians, senior officers and officials of the ADF, AFP and government departments, and foreign dignitaries.
 Each ceremony was organised by the APMP Committee.

-Ceremonies after the dedication of the memorial in 2017 will be organised by individual or collective veterans’ associations, or any other group wishing to do so.
+Ceremonies after the dedication of the memorial in 2017 will be organised by individual or collective veterans' associations, or any other group wishing to do so.
 No one association has oversight of the memorial.
 The approval of the National Capital Authority is required to hold any ceremony at the memorial, as is the case for all ceremonies at any of the memorials along Anzac Parade in Canberra.